myxxmikeyxx/switch-visa-mount-back-of-monitor/README.md

-# Nintendow Switch Holder and Visa Mount to the back of a monitor.
+# Nintendo Switch Holder and Visa Mount to the back of a monitor.